 - Maison: Regulatory reporting using blockchain technology.
-With an initial focus on mortgage regulatory reporting, R3 collaborated with the UK's Financial Conduct Authority (FCA) and member banks to develop a near real-time regulatory reporting prototype. - Digital Street: Her Majesty's Land Registry (UK) - Understanding how the innovative use of blockchain, distributed ledgers and smart contracts, could revolutionize the land registration and property buysell process. - Inthanon: Collaborative project between the Bank of Thailand and the country's commercial banks to explore the benefits of blockchain for Thailand's financial infrastrcture. - Lionrock: Digital currency project undertaken in partnership with the Hong Kong Monetary Authority (HKMA) and the 3 note issuing banks in Hong Kong to develop a Digital Hong Kong Dollar prototype on Corda for interbank payments/securities settlement with provision to wholesale customer. - Corda KYC: 39 firms, along with Banco de la República (Central Bank of Colombia), Federal Reserve of Boston, Superintendencia Financiera de Colombia, and Superintendencia de Banca Seguros y AFP de Peru, partnered to complete over 300 transactions on a Corda KYC platform.
+With an initial focus on mortgage regulatory reporting, R3 collaborated with the UK's Financial Conduct Authority (FCA) and member banks to develop a near real-time regulatory reporting prototype. - Jasper: Settling central bank issued assets (CAD) on a blockchain network, working with the Bank of Canada, Payments Canada and other R3 members located in the region. - Digital Street: Her Majesty's Land Registry (UK) Understanding how the innovative use of blockchain, distributed ledgers and smart contracts, could revolutionize the land registration and property buysell process. - Lionrock: Digital currency project undertaken in partnership with the Hong Kong Monetary Authority (HKMA) and the 3 note issuing banks in Hong Kong to develop a Digital Hong Kong Dollar prototype on Corda for interbank payments/securities settlement with provision to wholesale customer. - Corda KYC: 39 firms, along with Banco de la República (Central Bank of Colombia), Federal Reserve of Boston, Superintendencia Financiera de Colombia, and Superintendencia de Banca Seguros y AFP de Peru, partnered to complete over 300 transactions on a Corda KYC platform.